 Najia obtained her law degree from Pace University School of Law.
 While in law school, Najia devoted significant time to the Immigration Justice Clinic and represented indigent immigrants in complex removal proceedings, including immigration raid detainees, women with claims under the Violence Against Women Act, and asylees seeking immigration relief in the United States.
 She continues similar work on a pro bono basis.
 She was also employed by Fragomen, Del Rey, Bernsen & Loewy, LLP prior to attending and during law school, where she gained significant experience in business immigration matters.

 Najia obtained her degree from the University of Michigan – Ann Arbor.
-She is Co-chair of the firm's Diversity Committee and is fluent in Hindi and Urdu.
+She is Co-chair of the firm's Inclusion, Diversity and Equity Committee and is fluent in Hindi and Urdu.

 - Pace University School of Law (J.D., 2009)